 Vomiting and diarrhoea

 Vomiting and diarrhoea causes the loss of fluids and electrolytes which can result in dehydration.
 This can happen quickly so look for signs of dry mouth; sunken eyes; cold hands and feet; mottled bluish skin; unusual lack of energy or inability to drink.
 If your child has these signs or vomiting continues for longer than 3 hours or diarrhoea for 24 hours, call your Doctor.
-Rehydrate with a specially prepared solution such as Hydralyte to replace water and electrolytes.
+Rehydrate with a specially prepared solution to replace water and electrolytes.

 Worms